publiclab/mapknitter/README.md

 4. Click `Create workspace`

-5. Once it loads in the `bash` console at the bottom of the screen, pull in the latest main branch and run the installation file:
+5. Once it loads in the `bash` console at the bottom of the screen, pull in the latest `main` branch (note: AWS only lets us track `master` by default.
+Since we're deprecating in a month, quick workaround):

 ```Bash
 $ git fetch --all